 When to apply

-You need to apply for your pension four months in advance of your intended retirement date and you need to take a minimum 24-hour break between any further NHS employment in order to access your benefits.
+You need to apply for your pension four months in advance of your intended retirement date and you need to take a minimum 24-hour break between any further NHS employment in order to access your benefits on full retirement.

 Reductions to your pension

 The term ‘actuarial reduction’ refers to the actuarial tables used to calculate the reduction to your benefits if you retire early.

 The GAD (Government Actuary’s Department) calculates the reduction required based on mortality rates and other data.
 These factors can change from time to time.